epigraphy-info/epigraphy-info/meeting_pages/workshop_6.md

-# Epigraphy.info Workshop VI (online)
+# Epigraphy.info Workshop VI (IAS/online)

 The sixth Epigraphy.info workshop will be taking place from **October 20th-22nd, 2021**.
-Due to the ongoing COVID-19 pandemic and resulting difficulties with safety and travel, the workshop will be fully online (Zoom platform), hosted by *The Institute for Advanced Study*: [https://www.ias.edu/hs/ancientstudies](https://www.ias.edu/hs/ancientstudies){:target="_blank" rel="noopener"}.
+Due to the ongoing COVID-19 pandemic and resulting difficulties with safety and travel, the workshop will be fully online (Zoom platform), hosted by *[The Institute for Advanced Study](https://www.ias.edu/hs/ancientstudies)*.

 ---